coped/hello-world/README.md

 # hello-world
-Good god what am I getting myself into.
+Good god what am I getting myself into?
-Good evening.
-If you're reading this, I apologize for having wasted your time.